maxlath/wikibase-cli/README.md

 ```sh
 wd props
 ```
-Output a JSON object of the kind:
+Outputs a JSON object of the kind:
 ```
 [...]
   "P2897": "identifiant Eldoblaje Movie",